Boost your immunity

 MMR vaccine catch-up programme

-Some School Aged Immunisation Service providers are offering local clinics to provide catch-up MMR vaccinations.
-School-aged children who have missed their MMR vaccinations can receive a catch-up vaccination at their local clinic.
+Some School Aged Immunisation Service providers are also offering local clinics during school holidays to provide catch-up MMR vaccinations for school aged children only.
 Details of your local School Aged Immunisation Service provider can be found below.

 Any preschool children missing vaccinations should contact their GP.
 Most healthy adults will have developed some immunity to measles but can still receive two doses of the vaccine from their GP too.